Allergens

 Indoor air quality tests measure the air for things such as allergens, mold, and radon, among others.
 These tests can show whether the quality of your indoor air is either safe or dangerous

-Air quality is measured with the Air Quality Index, or AQI.
+Air quality is measured with the Mold Testing Index, or AQI.
 The AQI works sort of like a thermometer that runs from 0 to 500 degrees.

 Coughing or Difficulty Breathing, Sneezing or Allergic Reactions, Skin Dryness or Irritation, Headaches or Nausea, Inability to Sleep